byett/dsd/Nexys-A7/Lab-1/README.md

 * Sources > Constraints > Right click to open, copy, and paste hexcount.xdc from the GitHub Raw, and save file

+* As an alternative, you can instead download files from Github and import them into your project when creating the project.
+The source file or files would still be imported during the Source step, and the constraint file or files would still be imported during the Constraints step.

 ### 2. Run synthesis

-### 3. Run implementation and open implemented design
+### 3. Run implementation

+### 3b. (optional, generally not recommended as it is difficult to extract information from and can cause Vivado shutdown) Open implemented design

 ### 4. Generate bitstream, open hardware manager, and program device